akash942/skribbl-clone/README.md

 repo: https://github.com/1j01/jspaint

-the developer refereced this to achieve the speedup: https://hacks.mozilla.org/2011/12/faster-canvas-pixel-manipulation-with-typed-arrays/
+the developer refereced this to achieve the speedup(using typed arrays to manipulate pixels): https://hacks.mozilla.org/2011/12/faster-canvas-pixel-manipulation-with-typed-arrays/

+- current flood fill time: 15-20ms

+- can achieve more speed up using 32 bit arrays by avoiding iterating over 8 bit color channels which is what's happening in the 8 bit array right now